terminal42/contao-tus/README.md

 # terminal42/contao-tus

 `terminal42/contao-tus` is an extension for the [Contao CMS](https://contao.org).
-Adds the tus resumable upload protocol to Contao Open Source CMS
+It adds the [tus resumable upload protocol](https://tus.io) to Contao Open Source CMS

 > [!CAUTION]
 > This package is experimental and not ready for use!